Smiles that stand the test of time!

 Dental Implants Brisbane

-Contact our friendly team at Aperture Dental Practice on 07 3188 9477 to find out more.
+Contact our friendly team at Aperture Dental Practice on (07) 3132 3848 to find out more.
 We are more than happy to assist you!
-Book a consultation today.
+Book a dental implant consultation today at our Practice on Compton Road, Sunnybank Hills.

 It is also important to attend your review appointments as instructed by your dentist.
 During these appointments your dentist will review your recovery, and ensure the implants are successful.
 These reviews take place every 3 months with possible X-rays to check bone levels and the implants' integration with your jaw bone.

 Dental implants blend seamlessly with your natural teeth.
-They look and feel just like your natural teeth!
-Apart from the implant root, implants are incredibly similar to natural teeth.
+They look and feel just like your natural, remaining teeth!
+Apart from the implant tooth” root, implants are incredibly similar to natural teeth.

 As with any surgical procedure, dental implants do pose their own set of risks.
 However, if performed by a trained and reputable dentist, the procedure and restoration itself are relatively safe.